mzucker/mzucker.github.io/_posts/2016-08-15-page-dewarping.md

 ==========

-I am by no means the first person to come up with a method for document image dewarping -- it's even implemented in the open-source image processing library [Leptonica](http://www.leptonica.com/dewarping.html) -- but when it comes to understanding a problem, there's nothing quite like
+I am by no means the first person to come up with a method for document image dewarping -- it's even implemented in Dan Bloomberg's open-source image processing library [Leptonica](http://www.leptonica.com/dewarping.html) -- but when it comes to understanding a problem, there's nothing quite like